inform-us/requirements_specifications/informus/rules/Delirium.md

 - Numerator = number of patients who have a documented RASS score of -3 to +4 at any point this shift, who have had at least one CAM-ICU score documented since the beginning of this shift
 - Denominator = number of patients who have a documented RASS score of -3 to +4 at any point during this shift
 - Calculation: (numerator / denominator)*100 represented as percentage
+-
+  *Note the percentage does not include patients with a CAM-ICU score documented, but no RASS score documented.*
-  *note this excludes patients with a CAM-ICU score, but no RASS score documented or a RASS score of < -3.*
+  *it also does not include patients with a CAM-ICU score documented who have a RASS score of < -3.*

 NOTE:
 - there are no need for epochs for this calcualtion